Wireless Duress Alarm Systems: What to Know Before You Buy

 Wireless duress is the strongest fit for four facility profiles.

 Retrofit buildings.
-Running cable through finished walls is expensive and disruptive.
-Wireless installations can be completed in days instead of months because they skip the cabling and construction that hardwired systems require [2].
+Wireless installations can be completed in days because they skip the cabling and construction hardwired systems require [2].

 Multi-site health systems.
-A single wireless platform can cover facilities of different sizes and ages on one dashboard, one alert pathway, one training protocol.
+A single wireless platform covers facilities of different sizes and ages on one dashboard, one alert pathway, one training protocol.
+No vendor fragmentation.

 Rapid deployment timelines.
 When a mandate or incident creates urgency, wireless gets a system operational in days rather than months.

 Facilities without robust IT infrastructure.
-If your Wi-Fi coverage is inconsistent or your IT team won't approve new devices on the network, an independent wireless system sidesteps that dependency.
+If your Wi-Fi is inconsistent or your IT team won't approve new devices on the network, an independent system sidesteps that dependency entirely.

 Wireless isn't the right starting point in every scenario.
-New construction with a hardwired nurse-call backbone already in the plans may integrate duress more efficiently into that infrastructure.
-And if you already have a functioning wired duress system with verified coverage and no dead zones, the cost of switching rarely makes sense.
-The staff assist button guide covers fixed-mount options for those settings.
+New construction with a hardwired nurse-call backbone already in the plans may integrate duress more efficiently.
+And if you already have a functioning wired system with verified coverage, the cost of switching rarely makes sense.
+The staff assist button guide covers fixed-mount options.

 What to Evaluate Before You Buy